bruckmann/node-native-api/README.md

 ## TO-DO

-- [] Add tests to the existent functions
-- [] Create the movies:post logic to registrate a movie
-- [] Create the Dockerfile and docker-compose file to the services
+- [] Fix the statusCode on return of reponse